ethereum/glados/README.md

 Network health monitoring tool for the Portal Network

 ## Project Overview

 The project is split up into a few different crates.

 - `glados-core`: Contains shared code that is shared by the other crates.
 - `glados-web`: The web application that serves the HTML dashboard
-- `glados-monitor`: The long running system processes that pull in chain data and audit the portal network.

 ### Technology Choices